SimondeMoreau/DOC-Depth/Preprocessing/README.md

 The rendering takes as input a set of classified frames and a trajectory.
 You can use [Exwayz](https://www.exwayz.fr/) software to generate these.
 For academic usage, you can apply to Exwayz academic program.

+You can use any low-drift SLAM software.
+File formats needed for the rest of the pipeline will be added soon.

 ## SLAM
-Use the following command to run the SLAM on your bag and aggregate the LiDAR frames :
+Use the following command to run the SLAM on your bag and aggregate the LiDAR frames:

 ```bash
     ./exwayz_slam --bag [bag_file] -o [output_directory]